stonepros/stone/doc/releases/octopus.rst

 * CVE-2020-10753: rgw: sanitize newlines in s3 CORSConfiguration's ExposeHeader
   (William Bowling, Adam Mohammed, Casey Bodley)

-* Cephadm: There were a lot of small usability improvements and bug fixes:
+* Stoneadm: There were a lot of small usability improvements and bug fixes:

-  * Grafana when deployed by Cephadm now binds to all network interfaces.
+  * Grafana when deployed by Stoneadm now binds to all network interfaces.
-  * ``cephadm check-host`` now prints all detected problems at once.
+  * ``stoneadm check-host`` now prints all detected problems at once.
-  * Cephadm now calls ``ceph dashboard set-grafana-api-ssl-verify false`` when generating an SSL certificate for Grafana.
+  * Stoneadm now calls ``stone dashboard set-grafana-api-ssl-verify false`` when generating an SSL certificate for Grafana.
-  * The Alertmanager is now correctly pointed to the Ceph Dashboard
+  * The Alertmanager is now correctly pointed to the Stone Dashboard
-  * ``cephadm adopt`` now supports adopting an Alertmanager
+  * ``stoneadm adopt`` now supports adopting an Alertmanager
-  * ``ceph orch ps`` now supports filtering by service name
+  * ``stone orch ps`` now supports filtering by service name
-  * ``ceph orch host ls`` now marks hosts as offline, if they are not accessible.
+  * ``stone orch host ls`` now marks hosts as offline, if they are not accessible.

-* Cephadm can now deploy NFS Ganesha services.
+* Stoneadm can now deploy NFS Ganesha services.
 For example, to deploy NFS with a service id of mynfs, that will use the RADOS pool nfs-ganesha and namespace nfs-ns::

-    ceph orch apply nfs mynfs nfs-ganesha nfs-ns
+    stone orch apply nfs mynfs nfs-ganesha nfs-ns

-* Cephadm: ``ceph orch ls --export`` now returns all service specifications in yaml representation that is consumable by ``ceph orch apply``.
+* Stoneadm: ``stone orch ls --export`` now returns all service specifications in yaml representation that is consumable by ``stone orch apply``.
 In addition, the commands ``orch ps`` and ``orch ls`` now support ``--format yaml`` and ``--format json-pretty``.

-* Cephadm: ``ceph orch apply osd`` supports a ``--preview`` flag that prints a preview of the OSD specification before deploying OSDs.
+* Stoneadm: ``stone orch apply osd`` supports a ``--preview`` flag that prints a preview of the OSD specification before deploying OSDs.
 This makes it possible to verify that the specification is correct, before applying it.